|

 aircraft at no cost to give free airplane rides to stimulate more

 interest in aviation.
-This activity includes orientation classes for
+This activity includes orientation classes

 aviation chart reading, flight planning, preflight and control of

-Aerocamps are
+AeroCamps are

-a weekend introduction to aviation where Boy Scouts and Girls Scouts
+a weekend introduction to aviation where Boy Scouts

-various activities held at our Chapter House.
+after completing various activities held at our Chapter House.
 These activities

 include a ground school, pre-flight inspection of a real aircraft,